 MATERIALS AND METHODS

-We assessed the eligibility of all the HIV-1 positive adults on stable HAART being treated at our hospital-based outpatient clinic in Treviso, Italy, from January 2012 to December 2013.
-To be eligible, patients had to be age 18 or older, on HAART regimen including the FDCs tenofovir/emtricitabine (Truvada® Gilead Sciences), or abacavir/lamivudine (Kivexa® ViiV Healthcare), or zidovudine/lamivudine (Combivir® ViiV Healthcare), or tenofovir/emtricitabine/efavirenz (Atripla® Gilead Sciences) for at least 6 months, and with an HIV-RNA level below 20 copies/mL for at least 6 months.
-We excluded patients with alcoholism, active intravenous drug use, dementia, and homelessness.
+We assessed the eligibility of all the HIV-1 positive adults on stable HAART being treated at our hospital-based outpatient clinic in Treviso, Italy from January 2012 to December 2013.
+To be eligible, patients had to be age 18 or older, on HAART regimen including the FDCs tenofovir/emtricitabine (Truvada® Gilead Sciences), or abacavir/lamivudine (Kivexa® ViiV Healthcare), or zidovudine/lamivudine (Combivir® ViiV Healthcare), or tenofovir/emtricitabine/efavirenz (Atripla® Gilead Sciences) for at least 6 mo and with an HIV-RNA level below 20 copies/mL for at least 6 mo.
+We excluded patients with alcoholism, active intravenous drug use, dementia and homelessness.

-On follow up visits, all consecutive eligible patients who had signed the informed consent were enrolled in the cohort study and underwent a counselling focusing firstly on the adherence to HAART.
-An interview was conducted asking patients to recall missed doses (from yesterday to three days before) and through a visual analogue rating scale assessing errors in the timetable or forgetfulness in taking HAART during the previous month, the supply of drugs during the previous three months and overall satisfaction to current HAART regimen[3].
-Then, the counselling was focused on involving patients in reducing treatment costs by choosing to switch from their current FDCs to the corresponding MTR.
+On follow-up visits, all consecutive eligible patients who had signed the informed consent were enrolled in the cohort study and underwent a counseling focusing firstly on the adherence to HAART.
+An interview was conducted asking patients to recall missed doses (from yesterday to 3 d before) through a visual analogue rating scale assessing errors in the timetable or forgetfulness in taking HAART during the previous month and the supply of drugs during the previous 3 mo and overall satisfaction to current HAART regimen[3].
+Then, the counseling was focused on involving patients in reducing treatment costs by choosing to switch from their current FDCs to the corresponding MTR.
 Except for the switching from emtricitabine to lamivudine, all patients did not change their therapy in terms of active molecules or doses.
 According to WHO guidelines, we considered emtricitabine and lamivudine interchangeable[4].
 In all cases the MTR increased the daily number of pills, but not dosing frequency.

 Participants who accepted to switch from their FDC regimen to the corresponding MTR joined the MTR group, while those who maintained a FDC regimen joined the FDC group.

 Clinical data, including changes in HAART regimens, respective reasons why and adverse effects, were recorded at baseline and at follow-up visits occurring at weeks 24, 48 and 96.
-All participants were assessed for virological and immunological responses at baseline and at week 24, 48 and 96.
-Plasma HIV RNA levels were quantified through COBAS AmpliPrep/COBAS TaqMan HIV-1 Test, version 2.0 (Roche Diagnostics) with a lower limit of quantification at 20 copies/mL.
+All participants were assessed for virological and immunological responses at baseline and at weeks 24, 48 and 96.
+Plasma HIV-RNA levels were quantified through COBAS AmpliPrep/COBAS TaqMan HIV-1 Test, version 2.0 (Roche Diagnostics) with a lower limit of quantification at 20 copies/mL.
 According to the Italian HIV guidelines, virological failure was defined as two consecutive viral loads > 50 copies/mL[5].
 CD4 cell count was assessed with FACSCanto II flow cytometer (BD Biosciences).

-Patients were counselled on adherence to HAART at each visit, while formal interviews and VAS were repeated at week 24 only and results of the monitoring assessment were published elsewhere[6].
+Patients were counseled on adherence to HAART at each visit, while formal interviews and VAS were repeated at week 24 only and results of the monitoring assessment were published elsewhere[6].

 Statistical analysis